 - Port: Leave the default value of 1433.

 - Backup retention period: You can choose the number of days to retain the backup you take.
 For this tutorial, set this value to 1 day.

 - Backup window: Use the default of No preference.

 For this tutorial, do not select Turn on performance insights.
 When this option is enabled, you will receive advanced database performance-monitoring features that make it easy to diagnose and solve performance challenges on Amazon RDS databases.

 - Enhanced monitoring: Use the default of Enable Enhanced monitoring.
 Enabling Enhanced monitoring will give you metrics in real time for the operating system (OS) that your DB instance runs on.
 For more information, see Viewing DB Instance Metrics.

 - Auto minor version upgrade: Select Enable auto minor version upgrade to receive automatic updates when they become available.

-Clear Enable deletion protection for this tutorial.
-When this option is enabled, you can't delete the database.
+Do not select Enable deletion protection for this tutorial.
+When this option is enabled, you're prevented from accidentally deleting the database.

-f.
+i.
 Your DB Instance is now being created.
-Click View Your DB Instances.
+Choose View Your DB Instances.